martinthomson/draft-steele-spice-transparency-tokens/draft-steele-transparency-tokens.md

 --- abstract

-When professionals travel for business, they carry identity documents, such as passports or commercial drivers licenses, employer related payment capabilites, such as corporate credit cards, or security keys that might be used for both personal or professional reasons, such as hotel or car keys.
+When professionals travel for business, they carry identity documents, such as passports, employer related payment capabilites, such as corporate credit cards, and security keys that might be used for both personal or professional reasons, such as hotel or car keys.